OPALX-project/Manual/README.md

 https://gitlab.psi.ch/OPAL/Manual-2.1/wikis/home

 The Wiki pages are written in Asciidoc and thus can be converted to other formats like PDF or HTML.
-The Aciidoc support in Gitlab is a bit limited.
+The Asciidoc support in Gitlab is a bit limited.
 One main issue is, that links to anchors - i.e. most references - are not working.
 Another problem is that latexmath is not correctly implemented in Gitlab.